sajjadGG/book-python/programming-convention/index.rst

 #.
 Fix all errors

 :About assignment:
-    * Lines of code to write: 2 lini
+    * Lines of code to write: 2 lines
     * Estimated time of completion: 5 min

 :Co zadanie sprawdza: